Cook joins Tanner Health System

-Schuyler Cook, DO, joins West Georgia Internal Medicine and the medical staff of Tanner Health System to provide care to patients in Carrollton.
+Schuyler Cook, DO, has joined West Georgia Internal Medicine and the medical staff of Tanner Health System to provide care to patients in Carrollton.

 This expansion allows the practice to continue providing the quality of care that meets the needs of patients in west Georgia.